equipment used at the Northern Utah WebSDR:

 the front-end filtering is a bit simpler/less robust:

-band-specific filtering is done prior to the receiver so this isn't
+band-specific filtering is done prior to the receiver in the RF signal path so this isn't

 important.
 It is